libplctag/libplctag/README.md

 Take a look at the [test page](https://github.com/kyle-github/libplctag/wiki/PLC-Testing-Results "PLC Testing Results") for more on specific PLC models.

-The library has been in production use for several years and is in use by multiple organizations including some very large ones.
+The library has been in production use since 2012 and is in use by multiple organizations including some very large ones.

-We are on version 2.0.
+We are on API version 2.0.
 That includes:

 * CMake build system for better cross-platform support.
 * support for Rockwell/Allen-Bradley ControlLogix(tm) PLCs via CIP-EtherNet/IP (CIP/EIP or EIP)(tm?).
+Firmware versions 16, 20 and 31.
   * read/write 8, 16, 32, and 64-bit signed and unsigned integers.
   * read/write single booleans under some circumstances (BOOL arrays are still tricky).
-  * read/write 32-bit IEEE format (little endian) floating point.
+  * read/write 32-bit and 64-bit IEEE format (little endian) floating point.
   * raw support for user-defined structures (you need to pull out the data piece by piece)
   * read/write arrays of the above.
   * multiple-request support per packet.
   * packet size negotiation with newer firmward (version 20+).
 * support for accessing Logix-class PLCs via PLC/5 protocol.
   * support for INT and REAL read and write.
-* preliminary support for Rockwell/Allen-Bradley MicroLogix 850 PLCs.
+* support for Rockwell/Allen-Bradley MicroLogix 850 PLCs.
   * Support as for ControlLogix.
 * support for Rockwell/Allen-Bradley MicroLogix 1100 and 1400 series (not CIP-based)
   * use as per PLC5/SLC below.